skyssolutions/lynxchan/src/be/Readme.md

 * `disableLatestPostings`(Boolean): disables the setting that allows staff to see the latest postings of boards they can moderate and removes the link to this feature from the account page.
 * `allowBoardStaffArchiving`(Boolean): allows board staff to archive threads.
 * `maxBoardGeneralBans`(Number): limit for board range and ASN bans boards can have.
 Defaults to 128.
 It will be ignored when banning from an existing post.
 They are counted separately.
-* `useSendmail`(Boolean): causes e-mails to be sent through your sendmail command instead of directly.
 * `archiveThreshold`(Number): if set, threads with at least this many replies will be automatically archived instead of being pruned.
 * `maxBoardBanners`(Number): maximum amount of banners that boards are allowed to have.
 Defaults to 16.
 * `stripExif`(Boolean): if set, will remove exit data from files using exiftool.